profan/bepuphysics1int/README.md

 # BEPUphysics v1

+## I do not typically maintain or support the fixed point ports of BEPUphysics v1!
+This repo contains only a little one-off fix, and I may delete it later.
+You may want to look into the forks this was forked from.

 *Looking for the newer bepuphysics v2?
 Head over to its [repository](https://github.com/bepu/bepuphysics2).*

 BEPUphysics is a pure C# 3D physics library by [BEPU](http://bepuphysics.com).
 It's fast and has a bunch of cool features like constraints, terrain, static and instanced meshes, continuous collision detection, custom collision rules, vehicles, easy multithreading, yadda yadda yadda.